 Our day-to-day management is overseen by our volunteer Board, which is elected at an Annual General Meeting.
 Board members serve for three-year terms.
 The roles and responsibilities of board members are defined and periodically updated.
 The board meets monthly.
 Each year we have an Annual General Meeting to which every member is invited.
 The AGM also sets the direction for our credit union and decides on matters such as level of dividend.

-Our Chair is Mark Luntley and the Treasurer is accountant Rob James.
+Our Chair is Mukesh Malhotra and the Treasurer is accountant Rob James.
 The Credit Union Company Secretary is Sue Tanner.
 You can find full details of all board members under the “People” section.

 The board undertakes regular training sessions to ensure individually and collectively they understand their responsibilities.